samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/deploy-task.md

 You may be wondering where this manifest is located.
 It will be available in the git repository provided by the `git` `PipelineResource` named `source`.
 So the git repository provided via a `PipelineResource` will be how `run-kubectl` can find the manifest to apply.

-Create `deploy-using-kubectl` by running the following command:
+Create `deploy-using-kubectl` by running:

 ```execute-1
 kubectl apply -f /home/eduk8s/tekton/tasks/kubectl.yaml
 ```

-Verify the `Task` was created by running the following command:
+Verify the `Task` was created:

 ```execute-1
 tkn task ls